 - Donkey Kong Jungle Beat had floating bodies of water floating in air that you had to swim through.
 Later, Super Mario Galaxy 2 re-used the same idea, adding games characteristic gravity tricks.

-- Super Mario Galaxy has the Loopdeeloop and Loopdeeswoop Galaxies, which are Manta Ray race tracks made of floating wall.
+- Super Mario Galaxy has the Loopdeeloop and Loopdeeswoop Galaxies, which are Manta Ray race tracks made of floating water.
 The latter even has the water go uphill and in a vertical loop!

 - The sequel has some interesting 2D platforming involving water passageways above, below, and next to platforms with gravity pointing any which way.